18 Dec Study Finds Text Messaging More Effective for Healthcare Surveys than Phone Calls

 Text messaging is the better option than phone calls for conducting health surveys for several reasons.
 First, since participants can answer survey questions while carrying out their daily routines, it gives participants more freedom to answer questions thoughtfully on their own schedule.
 Indeed, the ability to answer questions within one’s own time frame grants participants a more relaxed attitude towards the survey in general, meaning that they are less likely to rush through the questions than they would with a telephone conversation.

 Lastly, a text messaging platform like PreventionPays has the ability to store all the data collected in text message surveys, which is an invaluable feature for researchers because it compiles all the answers into a single, organized database.
-No need to spend time transcribing the survey results from a voice recording or hardcopy survey into a database!
+No need to spend time transcribing the survey results from a voice recording or hardcopy survey into a database, a tremendous cost-savings, not to mention the savings from the countless hours spent calling phone numbers that aren’t answered and leaving voicemails that are deleted by the end user before they even listen to them.

 How text messaging surveys can contribute to the healthcare industry